Ground beef prices are up, shrimp prices are down. How to save on a Super Bowl party.

 It's the cattle, not the economy

 "Steak and hamburgers aren't cheap.
-It's not about the economy, it's about the cattle," Dr. Swanson said.
+It's not about the economy, it's about the cattle," Swanson said.

 Still, strong employment and wage growth are expected "to keep this key player in the game," according to the Wells Fargo report, referring to beef.

 "Overall, there's higher employment and consumers have more income.
-So all spending is up, whether it's on a new 49ers or Kansas City jersey, or the spread you put on the table," Dr. Swanson said.
+So all spending is up, whether it's on a new 49ers or Kansas City jersey, or the spread you put on the table," said Swanson.

 Ceviche for the win